-This easy to make, savory and delicious South of the Border Salsa is homemade salsa at its finest.
-With creamy avocado, a little heat from a jalapeño, and a hint of garlic and lime, this tomato and onion based dip will quickly become a family and party favorite!
+This easy to make, savory and delicious South of the Border Salsa features fresh Roma tomatoes, garlic, lime, creamy avocado, and more.
+Similar to Pico de Gallo, this fresh and chunky, flavorful dip will quickly become a family and party favorite.
+Bring on the chips!

 This delicious, juicy salsa pairs so well with tacos and many other of our Mexican meal favs, including Baked Chicken Taquitos, Cheesy Chicken Enchiladas, Chicken Bacon Ranch Quesadillas and Creamy Chicken Enchilada Soup!